ryanallen/words-of-my-perfect-teacher/README.md

 *gter chen po'i bum pa*, one of the [eight auspicious signs](#eight-auspicious-signs).
 It corresponds to the throat of the [Buddha](#buddha) and symbolizes the teachings that fulfill all desires.

 ## Vehicle
-*theg pa*, Skt. *yana*, the means for traveling the path to enlightenment.
+*theg pa*, Skt. *yāna*, the means for traveling the path to enlightenment.

 ## Vidyādhara
 *rig 'dzin*, knowledge holder.
 "One who through profound means holds the deities, mantras, and the wisdom of great bliss."
 DICT.
 In the [Nyingmapa](#nyingmapa) Tradition there are four levels of vidyādhara: